hapax/hapax.github.io/assets/chance.md

 large dice, trajectories don't spread and the result is strongly biased by the initial conditions.
-But after a few exploration timescales, we should be equally likely to be in any of these symmetrically defined regions, when averaged over the initial conditions.
+But after a few exploration timescales, we should be equally likely to be in any of these symmetrically defined patches, when averaged over the initial conditions.

 This sounds like a mathematical theorem, and perhaps there is